rdmorganiser/rdmo-catalog/rdmorganiser/views/README_erc.md

 ## Development

-The structure of the view is based on the official [ERC Data Management Template](ec.europa.eu/research/participants/data/ref/h2020/gm/reporting/h2020-erc-tpl-oa-data-mgt-plan_en.docx) (Version 1.0, 2017).
-Since this template is based on the [Horizon 2020 FAIR Data Management Plan template](https://ec.europa.eu/research/participants/data/ref/h2020/grants_manual/hi/oa_pilot/h2020-hi-oa-data-mgt_en.pdf) (Version 3.0, 2016), the contents of the existing H2020 view could be largely incorporated into the new ERC view.
-Therefor questions of the H2020 view were mapped to the six sections pointed out by the ERC Data Management Template as follows:
+The structure of the [erc view](erc.xml) is based on the official [ERC Data Management Template](ec.europa.eu/research/participants/data/ref/h2020/gm/reporting/h2020-erc-tpl-oa-data-mgt-plan_en.docx) (Version 1.0, 2017).
+Since this template is based on the [Horizon 2020 FAIR Data Management Plan template](https://ec.europa.eu/research/participants/data/ref/h2020/grants_manual/hi/oa_pilot/h2020-hi-oa-data-mgt_en.pdf) (Version 3.0, 2016), the contents of the existing [H2020 view](rdmo.xml) could be largely incorporated into the new ERC view.
+To do this, questions of the H2020 view were mapped to the six sections pointed out by the ERC Data Management Template as follows:

 1. Summary
     - What is the purpose of the data collection/generation and its relation to the objectives of the project?